xavierroy/cautious-barnacle/content/post/thoughts-on-layoffs-post.md

 ---

 I read this essay by [Tom Johnson](https://idratherbewriting.com) recently.
 He was laid off about seven years back.
 Now after seven years, he reminiscences on the various factors that led to the layoff in a [six-part essay](https://idratherbewriting.com/blog/reflecting-seven-years-later-about-layoff-intro/).
-He had spoken to a few former colleagues on what they had been doing after theat incident.
+He had spoken to a few former colleagues on what they had been doing after that incident.

-His essay makes an interesting read with several good nuggets of information that is very useful regradless of which stage of their career they're in now.
+His essay makes an interesting read with several good nuggets of information that is very useful regardless of which stage of their career they're in now.

 > Disclaimer: Till date, I have not experienced a layoff in my career.
 So my thoughts here are from inexperience but also from my experience.
 This is also a lesson to my future self.